 When they were threatened they prayed.
-Acts 4 records: "Now, Lord, look on their threats, and grant to Your servants that with all boldness they may speak Your word" - and v.31 --- "And when they had prayed, the place where they were assembled together was shaken; and they were all filled with the Holy Spirit, and they spoke the word of God with boldness."
+Acts 4 records: "Now, Lord, look on their threats, and grant to Your servants that with all boldness they may speak Your word."
+And, "When they had prayed, the place where they were assembled together was shaken; and they were all filled with the Holy Spirit, and they spoke the word of God with boldness."
 (Acts 4:29 & 31)